PLENARY SESSION 1

 Stephanie Owens, Reach Higher (VA)

 Partnerships Over Pipelines: Building a Comprehensive Values-Based HEI+CBO Collaborative Model for College Success and Completion

 Many colleges and universities often see diversity and inclusion admission practices through pipeline glasses, thus facing blind spots when seeking out prospective high-achieving, first-generation, low-income students of color to recruit and enroll.
-Many community-based, college-readiness organizations (CBOs) involved with these same students encounter difficulties identifying higher education institutions (HEIs) that will authentically embrace and provide a wider passage in supporting the numerous and comprehensive needs that stretch beyond the pipeline.
-The combined approach of St. Olaf College (MN) with CBO, Boys Hope Girls Hope International, both rooted in a strong faith-based, character counts mission, encompasses student-level goals and organizational-level objectives designed to share data, level the playing field, nurture a sense of belonging, and navigate campus bureaucracy and customs with the capstone goal of college completion.
+Many community-based, college-readiness organizations (CBOs) involved with these same students encounter difficulties identifying higher education institutions that will authentically embrace and provide a wider passage in supporting the numerous and comprehensive needs of these students.
+The combined approach of St. Olaf College (MN) and Boys Hope Girls Hope International encompasses student-level goals and organizational-level objectives designed to share data, level the playing field, nurture a sense of belonging, and navigate campus bureaucracy and customs with the capstone goal of college completion.